 Question: Why is my period 2 days late?

-A woman’s menstrual cycle is made up of 21 to 35 days.
-It’s possible that your period may fluctuate due to hormonal imbalance from stress, acute illness, eating problem or if you’re on contraceptives.
+A woman’s menstrual cycle is usually between 21 and 35 days.
+It’s possible that your period may fluctuate due to hormonal changes from stress, acute illness, eating disorders or major weight changes, or if you’re on contraceptives.

 This article explains why your period is late and the best time to take a pregnancy test.

-Reasons why your period is 2 days lateperiod 2 days late white discharge
+Reasons why your period is 2 days late

 If your period is two days late then its likely due to one of the following.